-Policy Analysis:

-This bill would amend the lot coverage and green area requirements of a subset of the new Industrial, Employment (IE) Zone, namely to properties that were formerly zoned Light Industrial (I-1) prior to the effective date of the new Zoning Ordinance and the Countywide Sectional Map Amendment (CMA) on April 1, 2022.
-It will also allow distribution warehouses to be built on properties zoned I-1 prior to April 1, 2022, by right, and without special exception approval otherwise required for distribution warehouses in the IE Zone.
+Policy Analysis: This bill would make changes to the lot coverage and green area requirements of a subset of the new Industrial, Employment (IE) Zone, namely to properties that were formerly zoned Light Industrial (I-1) prior to the effective date of the new Zoning Ordinance and the Countywide Sectional Map Amendment (CMA) on April 1, 2022.
+It will also allow distribution warehouses to be built on properties zoned I-1 prior to April 1, 2022 by right, without the special exception approval otherwise required for distribution warehouses in the IE Zone.
 Both proposed provisions would only apply to properties that were vacant on April 1, 2022.